 - May 12, 2020

-If you’ve been injured in California because an airbag failed to protect you in a crash, you have the right to work with a defective product lawyer in San Diego who will help you fight for compensation.
+If you’ve been injured because an airbag failed to protect you in a crash, you have the right to work with a defective product lawyer who will help you fight for compensation.
 The compensation you may be entitled to should cover all accident-related medical expenses, repairs to damaged property, lost wages and earning capacity, and the costs of enduring pain and suffering.

 What Should I Do After an Airbag Failure Accident?